Naruto: Themes

-Fujimoto argues that the story has overly traditional gender roles, noting "[...] its representations suggest that men are men and women are women and that they differ naturally regarding aptitude and vocation".
+Fujimoto argues that the story contains overly traditional gender roles, noting "[...] its representations suggest that men are men and women are women and that they differ naturally regarding aptitude and vocation".
 For example, the girls initially outperform the boys in the Ninja Academy, but "once the boys get serious, the girls cannot keep pace".
 Fujimoto points out that this does not upset Sakura, who is now surpassed by Naruto.
-Character development based on female roles, when it does occur, again uses stereotypical roles: Tsunade, for example, a middle-aged woman with large breasts, is a clear mother figure, and when she teaches Sakura to be a medical ninja, which requires special skills possessed only by women, the story reinforces the idea that women only belong on the battlefield as healers.
+Character development based on female roles, when it does occur, again uses stereotypical roles: Tsunade, for example, a middle-aged woman with large breasts, is a clear mother figure, and when she teaches Sakura to be a medical ninja, which requires special skills possessed only by women, the story reinforces the idea that women only belong on the battlefield as medics.
 Tsunade herself, who is a figure of authority in Naruto, is portrayed as ridiculous in a way that men in the same position are not.
 Fujimoto suggests this presentation of women may explain why the female characters are often the most disliked characters among readers of the manga.

-Naruto run

-The Naruto run, or ninja run, is a running style based on the way the characters run leaning forward with their arms outstretched behind their backs.
-It became popular in 2017 when groups worldwide organized events to run like Naruto characters, especially on anniversaries of the series.
-On June 27, 2019, Matty Roberts posted a satirical event called "Storm Area 51, They Can't Stop All of Us" on Facebook where he wrote "We will all meet up at the Area 51 Alien Center tourist attraction and coordinate our entry.
-If we naruto run, we can move faster than their bullets.
-Let's see them aliens."
-This quickly became an Internet meme, resulting in nationwide alerts and warnings issued by Nevada law enforcement and the U.S. Air Force to not go to Area 51.